AmarRai99/SQLAlchemy---Climate-Analysis/README.md

 Link Python to the database by creating a SQLAlchemy session.

-Important: Don't forget to close out your session at the end of your notebook.
+Don't forget to close out your session at the end of your notebook.